mhannum72/mylunch/README.md

 todo
 ====

+* I'm reading that I can use something call 'commet requests' to update my webpage.
+It looks like this is just an outstanding ajax request: the server sends a response with information / instructions, and the client sends another request.

+* Unpublish / timeout
+  1 X unpublishes a meal or the unpublish deamon sees the timeout 2 All of the live web-sessions are updated (the link is removed)
+    - The meal is removed from user's 'walls' if they are viewing that
+    - The meal is removed from all 'this-users-meals' walls 3 Delete all of the 'publish-id-timestamp' records.
+  4 Mark each picture as 'unpublished'
+  5 Mark the meal as 'unpublished'
+  6 If someone manages to click a link anyway display a 'this meal has been
+    unpublished' modal.

+* Walk through 'meal-publish' or 'meal-publish-with-timeout':
+  1 X publishes a meal and is assigned a 'publish-id-timestamp' 2 The meal entry is updated with an 'unpublish-at-time' (for the unpublish deamon) 3 Each of the meal's pictures are labeled as 'world-viewable' 4 A record for each of X's followers is inserted in the database 5 Live web sessions are updated: this might be difficult-ish 6 Users that want texts / etc are updated (i think this is easier)

+  So long as a meal is 'published', the author cannot change it.
+Instead they'll have to 'unpublish', change, and then 'republish'.
+The republish will generate a new publish-timestamp.

+  People will be able to view these meals in the carousel by clicking on them as they appear on the page.

+* I'll have to set a maximum number of folks that a user can follow.
+That'll probably be pretty high though.

+* A better model might be the 'push-to-followers' model.
+If user X publishes a meal, a record containing this meal is pushed to all of user X's followers.

+  The records have this layout:
+  {
+     followerid;
+     publishtimestamp;
+     timestampofmeal;
+     creatorid;
+     hasbeenviewed;
+  }

+  There will be an index on (followerid+publishtimestamp) to allow for quick and easy lookups.
+There will also be an index on (creatorid+timestampofmeal) to allow for quick and easy

+  Both 'timeout' and 'unpublish' will utilize the same mechanism - it makes me a little nervious that this will be alot of server-side logic.

+  I will also let folks view the 'published meals of X'.

+* A user is following 10 people.
+On the 'most recent' page I want to show the most recent slideshows published by those 10 people.
+This seems like it would be incredibly expensive to calculate in real-time.

+* Another thing I want: I want to know whether or not a person has viewed a slideshow.

+* If a user is viewing a meal which has been unpublished then I would like that to disappear also - maybe there will be a 'This meal has been unpublished', or a 'This meal has been timed-out' modal informing the user of what's happened.

+* So here's the rub: i would rather not display a stale link.
+I would like to find a way to remove a link from a user's stream if it should be unpublished or if it should time out.
+This should be possible.

+* Users will need to 'sign-in' to see what meals they are allowed to see.
+  So there will be a page (in reverse order of time) of friends meals.

+* I think I have it:
+  I want to do 'timed publishing'.
+This allows user to publish a meal for a period of days, hours, or forever.
+After the time expires, then the meal will go back to 'private'.

+* The other idea is that I could turn this into a game .. facebook is a game of sorts: people want to have the most 'friends'.
+This game could be about accruing the most viewed meals.

+* Alternatively I could simply make everything public, and ask people to send invitations out via email.
+You are building a slideshow with this .. it's less interactive than simply posting random stuff to a wall.

+* Okay .. so I will have 'share-with-friends', 'share-with-everyone', and 'make private'.
+I could even support a 'timed-share' which would allow the meal to be available for a period of time before going 'private'.

+* Creating things this way sort of stinks .. the quicker approach is the 'wall' approach.

+* Rather than 'publish', maybe it would be better to have a simple 'share a meal' link on the meal popup.

+* Maybe now I should start working on the 'friend management' page.
+The icons can persist, but not as part of a banner (the way they are now).
+They should be alone, and flat (unless you hover).
+And maybe captioned.

+* I'm wondering if making everything happen on the editmeals page is a great idea ..
+I think that it makes things feel a little too much like a contained system, or a video game.
+So I'm not sure about the icons at the top.

 * I've been thinking that the 'users' database should be different from the 'pictures' database ..
 I'll want the 'users' database available everywhere.
   It's something that I expect will have a very high read-rate, but a very